How can we make it fun and easy for people to plan multi-location events?

 We decided to build a multiple-location event tracking app - a mobile tool to facilitate chaotic real-time social events.
 Imagine you're planning a party with several different stops, but certain friends can only join in midway through the evening.
 This app would allow them to subscribe to the event and know exactly where the party is, without the need for a flurry of text messages.
 Our working title is Clowder, which means a "group or cluster of cats".

-- Role: UX Designer, Information Architect, Visual Designer
+- Role: UX Designer, Visual Designer

-- Tools: Sketch, InVision, Photoshop, OmniGraffle, Google Drive, GitHub, Slack
+- Tools: Sketch, InVision, Photoshop, OmniGraffle, GitHub

-Our team decided to work within the Kanban framework, a lean project management and inventory control system, in order to keep us focused on our Minimum Viable Product.
+Our team decided to work within the Kanban framework, a Lean project management and inventory control system, in order to keep us focused on our Minimum Viable Product.
 This allowed us to keep the number of potential features under control, and kept us on track even through sleep deprivation.

 This was a challenging UX Design environment, since we were working through the night.
 Even so, I was able to gather enough data from potential users to gain insight into their goals and motivations, and use that to develop a Persona that would focus my design.
 Based on this User Research, I determined that the goal of our app would be to facilitate in-person social connections.
 It would let Anna spend less time on her device, and more time with her friends.